carbon-language/carbon-lang/docs/project/goals.md

 distributed build graph options.
 Without these options, we will again be unable to provide fast developer iteration as the codebase scales up.

-**Support incremental compilation, including parallel and distributed strategies.** Iteration requires frequent builds.
-Incremental compilation should make these builds faster, particularly if relatively little has changed.
-Breaking apart compilation units also enables better scalability options for build systems of large software.
+**Support separate compilation, including parallel and distributed strategies.** Iteration requires frequent rebuilds of software as part of the edit/test/debug cycle of development.
+The language design should enable build strategies that optimize these builds, particularly when relatively little has changed.
+At a minimum, this requires separate compilation of source files, and potentially other incremental build strategies.
+Smaller and separate compilation units also enables better scalability options for build systems of large software.

 #### Modern OS platforms, hardware architectures, and environments